JoinColony/colonyJS/sdk/README.md

 yarn test
 ```

-### Install Package
+### Test Install Package

-Open a new terminal window and test install a package using the global command:
+Open a new terminal window and test install a package:

 ```
-yarn colony-starter colony-starter-dao
+yarn colony-starter [colony-starter-package]
 ```